 Bikes with horizontal adjustment only, either in the seat or handlebars, are limited in their capacity to serve all different sorts of people.
 They can help make the bike more

-compact, but they cannot do much of anything about those who might be too tall for the bike.
+compact, but they cannot do much about those who might be too tall for it.
 Also, usually budget indoor bikes with only horizontal adjustment.

 Then there are the bikes that have their seats and handlebars adjustable both vertically and horizontally.
-These allow for a much greater variety of people to use the spin bike comfortably.
+These allow a much greater variety of people to use the spin bike comfortably.
 It’s always good to have more options, even if it isn’t always needed to make the bike comfortable.
-This adjustability can be especially useful if there are multiple bike users in the same household.
+This adjustability can be especially useful if multiple bike users are in the same household.

 In terms of handlebars, when you’re looking for an indoor cycling bike, it’s best to choose one with a multi-grip handlebar.
-This is because a handlebar with such a design promotes a wide array of holding positions.
+Thus, a handlebar with such a design promotes a wide array of holding positions.
 So not only will it most definitely offer the perfect grip for you, but it also diversifies training postures.

 Various companies offer at least one or two indoor cycling bike models featuring pulse sensors incorporated within the handlebars.
 A feature such as this may or may not increase the price significantly.
 It’s not a completely necessary feature unless you need to keep track of your heart rate.
 But even so, you can always use a chest strap and a specific device for it.

 Starting with the single-sided toe cage pedals, these are (as you might expect) one-sided pedals.
-There’s no special connection made on the other side, and it is more akin to outdoor bikes.
+There’s no particular connection made on the other side, and it is more akin to outdoor bikes.

 Without the toe cage, which helps keep your feet in place, you could easily hop on and off the bike.
 Even with the cages, you have to slip out of them to do so.
 These are also commonly referred to as “flat” pedals.

 Meanwhile, the dual-sided SPD pedals are what you will want if you have shoes that have cleats on them.
-These allow for a higher degree of control and pedaling efficiency during the workout.
+These allow for higher control and pedaling efficiency during the workout.

 These are commonly used by those who want a more intense workout or have a spin bike to simulate mountain riding.
 However, not all bikes offer SPD compatibility, so it might require buying separate pedals.

 Indoor cycling bikes usually don’t offer a wide range of comfort-oriented features.
-There are very few models equipped with advanced multifunctional consoles, speakers, fans, and media connections.
+A very few models have advanced multifunctional consoles, speakers, fans, and media connections.
 Typically, bottle holders, toe straps, and a pretty basic console sum just about all the comfort factors that you can find in a bike of this type.

 Other Aspects To Consider Before Buying

-Although this type of exercise bike usually has a relatively small footprint and doesn’t take too much space, it’s best to consider this aspect before getting one.
-Also, keep in mind that most exercise bikes are made for storage and use indoors.
+Although this exercise bike usually has a relatively small footprint and doesn’t take too much space, it’s best to consider this aspect before getting one.
+Also, remember that most exercise bikes are made for storage and use indoors.
 Keeping them outside, in a place with a lot of moisture or excessive cold may lead to damage to their components.